 On 3 May 2017 the Registrar and Deputy President, Prof Mark Rogers, launched the WST Community of Practice.
 (See here for more details on the WST CoP launch).
 CoPs are about colleagues in a given domain come together to build and share skills, to build and share knowledge, to build networks and to build recognition.
 In launching the WST CoP the Registrar and Deputy President highlighted the CoP idea as a way of supporting and empowering the colleagues across the University who look to collaborate and innovate in shaping and developing UCD’s support ecosystem.
 CoPs can be in a given skills domain, or amongst colleagues who do similar work, or who share an interest in a given kind of activity… or in any number of ways.

-WST ’19 runs on 14 March 2019, with pre-event sessions running on 13 March.
+WST ’19 biennial event ran on 14 March 2019, with pre-event sessions running on 13 March.
 The theme for WST ’19, overlaid on the constant ‘celebrating collaboration and creativity’, is “Our people, shaping a better future”.
 WST ’19 is about UCD colleagues, about navigating into the future, about how we shape change, and about how we always looks to make UCD a better place to teach, to research, to learn and to work.

 This year the WST Summer School was taking place on 16th, 17th and 18th July 2019 and attracted over 170 people from across the campus.
 Two new CoP were born – Chromotography CoP and Mass Spectrometry CoP.
 Here is what happened at the event.